 (9) have demonstrated the capacity to achieve the following performance outcomes: access, quality, and consumer satisfaction.

 (a) Medical assistance and MinnesotaCare payment for targeted case management shall be made on a monthly basis.
-In order to receive payment for an eligible adult, the provider must document at least one contact per month and not more than two consecutive months without a face-to-face contact with the adult or the adult's legal representative, family, primary caregiver, or other relevant persons identified as necessary to the development or implementation of the goals of the personal service plan.
+In order to receive payment for an eligible adult, the provider must document at least one contact per month and not more than two consecutive months without a face-to-face contact either in person or by interactive video that meets the requirements in section 256B.0625, subdivision 20b, with the adult or the adult's legal representative, family, primary caregiver, or other relevant persons identified as necessary to the development or implementation of the goals of the personal service plan.

 (b) Payment for targeted case management provided by county staff under this subdivision shall be based on the monthly rate methodology under section 256B.094, subdivision 6, paragraph (b), calculated as one combined average rate together with adult mental health case management under section 256B.0625, subdivision 20, except for calendar year 2002.
 In calendar year 2002, the rate for case management under this section shall be the same as the rate for adult mental health case management in effect as of December 31, 2001.
 Billing and payment must identify the recipient's primary population group to allow tracking of revenues.

-(c) Payment for targeted case management provided by county-contracted vendors shall be based on a monthly rate negotiated by the host county.
-The negotiated rate must not exceed the rate charged by the vendor for the same service to other payers.
-If the service is provided by a team of contracted vendors, the county may negotiate a team rate with a vendor who is a member of the team.
-The team shall determine how to distribute the rate among its members.
+(c) Payment for targeted case management provided by county-contracted vendors shall be based on a monthly rate calculated in accordance with section 256B.076, subdivision 2.
+The rate must not exceed the rate charged by the vendor for the same service to other payers.
+If the service is provided by a team of contracted vendors, the team shall determine how to distribute the rate among its members.
 No reimbursement received by contracted vendors shall be returned to the county, except to reimburse the county for advance funding provided by the county to the vendor.

 (d) If the service is provided by a team that includes contracted vendors and county staff, the costs for county staff participation on the team shall be included in the rate for county-provided services.
 In this case, the contracted vendor and the county may each receive separate payment for services provided by each entity in the same month.
 In order to prevent duplication of services, the county must document, in the recipient's file, the need for team targeted case management and a description of the different roles of the team members.